| How

 Here are a few examples of what a typical model will (and will

-Information from your credit
+not) consider: Information from your credit

 application such as: how long you've lived at your address, what